oliviernam/DevOps-Training-intermediate/cloud-azure/pipelining.md

 Alongside to the project a git repo is automatically created.

-**TO IMPROVE WITHIN THE LAB: Get your repo credentials via the Azure DevOps UI Console**

 ### Fork Sample Repository

 We are now going to fork the sample Kubernetes service so that we will be able modify the repository and trigger builds.